Oreire/app-balancer-project/README.md

     #S3 Bucket is Versioned and Encryted

-    #Each object stores the terraform.tfstate files
+    #Each Object stores the terraform.tfstate files for each DIR layer

     #Remote backend promotes security, collaboration and state locking amongst others.

 # Cost efficiency when implementing this code hands-on

-  #Use the terraform destroy command to destroy all provisioned infrastructure and
+   #Use the terraform destroy command to destroy all provisioned infrastructure

    #Avoid being charged on your account when using the AWS Free Tier.